nix-community/rnix-hashes/README.md

-# rnix-hash: Nix Hash Converter
+# rnix-hashes: Nix Hash Converter

 ## Background
 In Nix 2.0 CLI, it uses SRI hashes instead of the old format.
 Meanwhile, some Nix user tends to stay with the old format.